 There is an app for virtually anything these days because let’s face it, apps are awesome.
-Money transferring apps have revolutionized how funds change hands, and their popularity has skyrocketed in recent years, and for good reason.
+Money transfer apps have revolutionized how funds change hands and their popularity has skyrocketed in recent years, and for good reason.

 Apps such as Venmo and Zelle are great for transferring small amounts of money or paying for certain bills.
 But if you are considering using them to pay rent, which is typically your largest monthly expense, there are some things you should know first.

 Let’s take a closer look at what these two popular apps offer, and what better options are available to pay your rent online.

 Venmo – the App that Let’s You Split the Tab

 If you haven’t heard of Venmo yet, you’ve probably been living off the grid somewhere for the past few years (welcome back to the internet!).

 The hugely popular peer-to-peer payment app mixes in a social media component that makes it fun to pay back your friends.
 This also makes asking to get paid back much less awkward.

 Venmo is now so synonymous with small cash transactions that in the first quarter of 2019 it reported 21 billion dollars in transactions.
 So what makes Venmo so convenient?
 And more importantly, why aren’t people using it to pay rent?

 - You can connect your credit card, debit card, or bank account using an account number